By Shauna Milligan

 Traditional vegan “meat” choices include tofu, tempeh, and seitan.
 These options are nutritionally dense and not as bland (or strange!) as they’re thought to be.
 By being creative and following some easy recipes, you can create the plant-based version of your favorites dishes using these substitutes.

 Other protein sources include plant-based protein smoothies, beans, chickpeas, oats, nuts, spinach, mushrooms and quinoa.
 Fun fact: most vegetables contain some level of protein in them.

 When transitioning to veganism, many new vegans are sure to add in plant-based protein smoothies.
-RSP Nutrition’s latest innovation, TrueFit Plant Protein is their new vegan protein powder, the perfect choice for a nutritionally dense plant protein smoothie.
+RSP Nutrition’s latest innovation, TrueFit plant protein powder is their new vegan protein powder, the perfect choice for a nutritionally dense plant protein smoothie.

 It’s key to choose nutritionally dense foods when transitioning to veganism.

 A common misconception of veganism is that you can only eat salads, and that you’ll constantly be hungry.
 This is understandable considering that the main bulk of a traditional diet is meat.
 If you used to add chicken to your salads for density, try subbing buffalo cauliflower, sweet potatoes, or roasted chickpeas.
 If you would normally eat spaghetti with meatballs, try pasta with sautéed mushrooms, steamed broccoli, and roasted tomatoes.
 You can spice up any meal and get your calories in by choosing bulky, nutritionally dense foods!